 Window frame.
 Buy an old window frame at a garage sale and back it with chicken wire, then hang it overhead for vines to cling to.
 Or, attach simple wooden stakes at the bottom and stand it up inside a planter or in the ground for an easy plant support.

 Crib rail.
-What’s easier than taking the railing from an old crib, attaching stakes to the bottom (again, rebar is my fave material for this) and popping it into the garden?
+What’s easier than taking the railing from an old crib, attaching stakes to the bottom (again, rebar is my favorite material for this), and popping it into the garden?
 Instant trellis!